2022–23 Nevada Wolf Pack men's basketball team

 The 2022–23 Nevada Wolf Pack men's basketball team represented the University of Nevada, Reno during the 2022–23 NCAA Division I men's basketball season.
 The Wolf Pack were led by fourth-year head coach Steve Alford and played their home games for the 40th season at the Lawlor Events Center in Reno, Nevada.
 They participated as members of the Mountain West Conference for the 11th season.
+They finished the season 22–9, 12–6 in Mountain West play to finish in fourth place.
+They were defeated by San Jose State in the quarterfinals of the Mountain West tournament.
+They received an at-large bid to the NCAA tournament as a No. 11 seed, where they lost in the first four play-in round to Arizona State.

 Previous season

 The Wolf Pack finished the 2021–22 season 13–18, 6–12 in Mountain West play to finish in 8th place.

 In the Mountain West tournament, the Wolf Pack defeated New Mexico 79–72 in the first round before losing to top-seeded Boise State 71–69 to end their season.